The Future of Sustainability: Managing ESG at the Asset Level

-While utility bills might be useful for budgeting, they're not much help for improving sustainability.
+While utility bills might be useful for budgeting, they're not much help for improving ESG performance.
 Because they only show performance at the facility level, there's no way to know which processes and pieces of equipment are actually impacting performance.
 Plus, utility bills and monthly summaries only look at past performance, so you can't answer questions about current operations.
 This is where asset-level management comes in.

-Today, corporate sustainability software enables companies to manage sustainability at the asset level.
-That offers several advantages for companies looking to improve their environmental performance as part of their ESG strategy:
+Today, ESG software enables companies to manage their activities and data at the asset level.
+That capability offers several advantages for companies looking to improve their environmental performance as part of their ESG strategy:

-One of the ways companies improve sustainability is simply by monitoring it in greater detail.
+One of the ways companies improve ESG performance is simply by monitoring it in greater detail.

 Instead of monthly summaries, they're able to capture huge volumes of data on energy consumption, waste, emissions, and resource usage at the source.
-They're able to discern the impact of each boiler, pump, and piece of equipment.
+With this information, they're able to discern the impact of each boiler, pump, and piece of equipment.

 - Which pieces of equipment use the most energy?